ankaAR/bestiario5e/_creatures/chuul-spore-servant.md

 ***Multiataque.*** The spore servant makes two pincer attacks.

-***Pincer.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 pies, un objetivo.
+***Pincer.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 11 (2d6 + 4) puntos de daño contundente.
 The target is grappled (Escape DC 14) if it is a Large or smaller creature and the spore servant doesn't have two other creatures grappled.